MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-apps/system-resource-allocation.md

     * Apps: share of 45% of the GPU depending on the number of apps and games running on the system.
     * Games: full access to available GPU cycles.

+* DirectX support (Xbox One)
+    * Apps: DirectX 11 Hardware Feature Level 10.0
+    * Games: DirectX 12 with Hardware Feature Level 11.0; DirectX 11 with Hardware Feature Level 10.0.

-* DirectX support
+* DirectX support (Xbox Series X|S)
-    * Apps: DirectX 11 Feature Level 10.
+    * Apps: DirectX 11 Hardware Feature Level 11.0
-    * Games: DirectX 12, and DirectX 11 Feature Level 10.
+    * Games: DirectX 11 and DirectX 12 with Hardware Feature Level 11.0

 * All apps and games must target the x64 architecture in order to be developed or submitted to the store for Xbox.

 For **application development**, resources available may be limited in comparison to a standard PC and can vary based on the number of apps and games running on the system.